 IRS Practice & Procedure

-President’s budget includes tax proposals and regulation of return preparers
+Proposed budget contains tax reform provisions and would authorize regulation of tax return preparers

 President Donald Trump’s proposed FY 2018 budget includes a new proposal to give the IRS authority to regulate paid tax return preparers.